-Alternate: An even safer way is to first cut the whole bagel in half.
-Then slice each half as I’ve described above, placing the “flat” part of the bagel on the cutting board.
+Alternate method: An even safer way is to first cut the whole bagel in half, then slice each half as I’ve described above, placing the “flat” part of the bagel on the cutting board.
 You end up with four pieces so this method isn’t the best if you’re building a sandwich but, otherwise, they all taste the same.

-Now, sit back, relax, and enjoy your wonderful bagel!
+Now, sit back, relax, and enjoy your delicious bagel!

 Yes, and this is the best way to store them if you don't plan on eating them within 48 hours.
 Simply wrap them properly (see above) to maintain flavor and moisture.

 What's the best way to defrost a bagel?

 The best way is to simply let it thaw on the counter for 30 minutes.
 The fastest way is to microwave it for as little time as possible (see instructions above).

 Question: Can you refreeze a bagel?